mherwege/openhab2-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 * Content served from one or multiple `upnpserver` servers:
 This is done on the `upnpserver` thing with the `upnprenderer` set the the renderer for playback.
-The media at any point in time in the `upnpserver browse` option list will be queued to the `upnprenderer` for playback after the currently playing media.
+The media at any point in time in the `upnpserver browse` option list (result from browse, search or restoring a playlist), will be queued to the `upnprenderer` for playback after the currently playing media.
-Playback does not start automatically.
+Playback does not start automatically if not yet playing.
 The `upnprenderer` will use that queue until it is replaced by another queue from the same or another `upnpserver`.
 Note that querying the content hierarchy on the `upnpserver` will update the `upnpserver browse` option list each time, and therefore the queue on the `upnprenderer` will be updated each time as long as `upnprenderer` is selected on `upnpserver`.